ogaye-ibm/dba-gitops-samples/gitops/pipelines-tekton/README.md

     - *common/apply-ocp-manifest-task.yaml*: task that applies yaml manifests to OCP
     - *common/kakniko.yaml*: a copy of the google Kaniko taks to build image from src
     - *common/update-manifest-task.yaml*: a task that can edit/update argoCD git infra yaml manifests using Kustomize
+    - *common/quarkus-graalvm/build-quarkus-graalvm-task.yaml*: to build a native executable with GraalVM
+    - *common/quarkus-jvm/build-quarkus-jvm-task.yaml*: quarkus jvm build
 - **Pipelines**
+    - **build-graalvm-push-pipeline.yaml**: to build a graalvm native executable and push to registry
+    - **build-jvm-push-deploy-pipeline.yaml**: to build a jvm artifact push to registry, and deploy to OCP
+    - **build-jvm-push-pipeline.yaml**: to build a jvm artifact and push to registry, can be use in tandem with ArgoCD
+    - **build-graalvm-push-pipeline.yaml**: to build a jvm artifact, push to registry, and update manifest files for ArgoCD
+-
 - **Triggers**